 Take Stock in Children offers deserving, low-income students a chance to escape the cycle of poverty through education.
 Students are selected in 8th grade, and the comprehensive services continue throughout high school and as they transition to college with a 2-year Florida Prepaid Scholarship.

 The Velma Hayes Williams Community Center, also known as “The Last Best Chance” is located in the Goldsboro community of Sanford.
 Established in summer 2008, this award-winning program enriches the lives of our high-need students and families.
 Certified teachers, guidance counselors and support staff meet the students’ needs and keep them on track for graduation with their cohorts.

 Young Men of Excellence

-Among the ten states with the largest enrollment of black male students, Florida has one of the lowest graduation rates, according to the Black Boys Report which analyzes state data and the National Center of Education Statistics.
-By mentoring, coaching and facilitating academic performance through proven methods of support and intervention, the Young Men of Excellence Initiative and Curriculum is helping African-American male students in Seminole County Public Schools overcome those statistics.
+Among the 10 states with the largest enrollment of black male students, Florida has one of the lowest graduation rates, according to the Black Boys Report which analyzes state data and the National Center of Education Statistics.
+By mentoring, coaching and facilitating academic performance through proven methods of support and intervention, the Young Men of Excellence Initiative and Curriculum is helping African-American male students in Seminole County Public Schools overcome these statistics.